susanev/uw-hcde-creative-computing/final-project.md

 * Post your ideas to the Slack channel to share with others and find a partner

 ### Specification
+* You must maintain a Trello board throughout the project that tracks what you have completed
+* Each partner must push edits/changes to Github for everyday that they work on something
 * Your project must be unique based on your own ideas, consulting web resources is highly recommended, but make sure your project is not the same as something else you found
 * Your project must demonstrate your ability to use variables, functions, parameters, conditional statements, loops, and arrays in your code
 * You must conduct at least 5 informal usability sessions, to get user feedback and make changes (this is required content for your presentation)